Short answer: your daughter needs a financial diary so that she can learn how she spends her money.

 So, if anyone experiences that high one time, what do you think will happen when they get more?
 They will want to spend it again!!
 And get that high back!!

 Be clear.
 I am not judging!!!
 I did the same thing.
 But, my Mom stopped me and made me start recording my spending.
 I have a savings account passbook from years ago with the transactions recorded.
-I couldn’t take any money out without describing how I would spend it.
+I couldn’t take any money out without describing how it would be spent.

 It created a powerful habit.